spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-product-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that new "mutliselect" input type is available in `https://backoffice.de.b2b-demo-shop.local/product-attribute-gui/attribute/create` attribute creation page.
+Make sure that, on the **Create a Product Attribute** page, a **mutliselect** input type is available: `https://backoffice.de.b2b-demo-shop.local/product-attribute-gui/attribute/create`.

 {% endinfo_block %}

 #### Configure export to Redis and Elasticsearch

-Add to a cart from the catalog page configuration:
+Add the configuration for adding products to cart from the catalog page:

 **src/Pyz/Zed/ProductPageSearch/ProductPageSearchConfig.php**